 Bill Keller at the New York Times has an op-ed comparing modern right wing Tea Party radicals to leftist 1960’s radicals.
 Not only do I think this is accurate, I think he doesn’t take his analogy far enough.

 Arnold Kling has an essay out called The Three Languages of Politics.
 It’s an easy read, a 25 page ebook selling for $1.99.
 The thesis is Progressives, Conservatives and Libertarians each have distinct axes for good and evil, expressed in different languages.
 Progressives default to oppressors/oppressed, Conservatives to civilization/barbarism, Libertarians to freedom/coercion.
-This seems rather lightweight.
-But sometimes simple is good.
-Now that I’ve been tipped off, I see Kling’s three axes underlying rants from pundits everywhere.
+This seems rather… Continue reading Demonizing along your preferred axis

 Last week’s post on Atheism as a sacred belief showed how atheists can be as dogmatic as anyone.
 The central insight is anything we care passionately about can become sacralized, and immune to reason.
 Even atheism.
 Since I’m a ra-ra science fan, science works that way for me.
-For example I love this “it works bitches” xkcd comic, and related t-shirt pictured above (only $19.99!).
-Not surprisingly, I can’t help but feel science denialism is a kind of sacrilege.
-I’ve already done a post on how science denialism does NOT exclusively come from the right.
-But this time wanted to dig a bit deeper, exploring the pitfalls of having a deep faith in science, as well as listing common anti-science beliefs.
+For example I love this “it works… Continue reading Living with a deep faith in science

 The image above is taken from this nice 15 minute video interview of Jonathan Haidt (on left) by David Sloan Wilson (on right).
 I’m a big fan of Haidt and Wilson, and did a previous post on Haidt’s views on Republican science denialism.
-A key Haidt insight is a) all groups have sacred beliefs, and b) when sacred beliefs conflict with truth, sacred wins.
-This is a universal human tendency.
-It happens to me.
-It can happen to you.
-Ironically it can happen to atheists, if they are devout enough.
+A key Haidt insight is a) all groups have sacred beliefs, and b)… Continue reading Atheism as a sacred belief

 One exaggerated explanation for the 2012 presidential election was “Only white people voted for Mitt Romney….Or not quite only.”
 That’s because 88% of Romney voters were white versus 56% for Obama.
 And given the ongoing relative demographic decline in whites, there’s a narrative predicting a parallel decline in Republican electability.
-But this narrative is a partial truth.
-To get the larger picture you have to slice the election map above by urban density, not just race.
+But this narrative is a partial… Continue reading Politics are driven by urbanization as much as race